fer77/Angular/learning-understanding-angularjs/notes.md

 Other common directives:

-`ng-if` allows for DOM elements to exist or be removed, depending on its true or false value.
+- `ng-if` allows for DOM elements to exist or be removed, depending on its true or false value.

-`ng-show` is not removed from the DOM, but gets a new attribute `ng-hide` that hides the element.
+- `ng-show` is not removed from the DOM, but gets a new attribute `ng-hide` that hides the element.

-`ng-hide` 'hides' the element until a true value is returned.
+- `ng-hide` 'hides' the element until a true value is returned.

-`ng-class="{ 'first': true, 'second': true, 'third': false }"`
+- `ng-class="{ 'first': true, 'second': true, 'third': false }"`

-`ng-repeat`
+- `ng-repeat`

+## 22

+Other common directives:

+`ng-click`

+`ng-cloak` hides an element until angular has downloaded on the browser window.